QiQiQiQiQ/MA_sniffing_client/README.md

 compile the source code: g++ -o <object name> sniffer.cpp -lpcap

-run sudo bash sniff.sh to start sniffing, pay attention to the configuration in it.
+run sudo bash sniff.sh to start sniffing, and please pay attention to the configuration in it.